 Chatting with Natalie Diaz, the founder of Twiniversity, one of the most comprehensive and amazing online resources for twins was a highlight.
-In this episode, I chatted about the reasons why TAPS screening is so important and shared some insights into my story.
+In this episode, we discussed the reasons why TAPS screening is so important and shared some insights into my story.

 Here in Holland #5: Blogger’s Battle

 One of the most difficult, yet amazing experiences I had was recording this podcast with Andy Clark.
 Sharing your story is a challenge for the first time, and Andy made it a wonderful, engaging experience.
 Other interviewees: Dr. Enrico Lopriore.

 The One With The Symposium Speech – first presented at the first TAPS Symposium on October 28th, 2014.